 While fishes are farmed in huge numbers, there aren’t any farmed animal sanctuaries taking in fishes, as far as we know.
 It would require a radically different set up and care protocols.

 Aside from chickens, turkeys, and waterfowl, there are many other birds that are farmed for various exploitative reasons.
 These range from smaller birds, such as pigeons, partridges, quail, and pheasants, peafowl, and ratites (emus and ostriches).
 As you can imagine, these birds have different housing, nutritional, and social needs, as well as distinct behavioral repertoires.
 If you decide to provide sanctuary for any of these species, you will certainly want more in-depth information on how to provide ideal care for them, but this resource can provide some basic information to consider about each species.

 Guinea fowl are a bit different than chickens, as they are technically much more wild.
-The domestic guinea fowl derives their name from the guinea coast of West Africa where they originated.
+The Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans guinea fowl derives their name from the guinea coast of West Africa where they originated.

 You will want to consider their more wild status when taking in guinea fowl.
 In addition, you should be aware that: